rhelmot/CelesteMagicTimer/README.md

 The Timer
 ---------

 The `timer` folder contains python scripts that read the autosplitter info file and track splits.
+In order to use them, you'll need the dependencies from `requirements.txt` in the repository root: `pip3 install --user -r requirements.txt`.
+You can run the scripts with python3, e.g. `python3 celeste_timer.py`.

 The most basic file is `celeste_timer.py`, which simply formats the data to text on the screen.
 This is useful for verifying that the tracer is working.
 This file is also a library which provides to the other scripts the ability to access this data, and also some primitives for manipulating splits.

 The next-most important script is `full_splits.py`.
 This is a standard autosplitter program.
 It takes as input a path to a route file (a yaml dump which contains a `celeste_timer.Route` object serialized via pyyaml), and tracks your pb and gold splits.
 It uses the convention that routes should be stored in `timer_data/<name>.route` (I've provided a sample anypercent.route), pb data should be stored in `timer_data/<name>.pb`, and gold split data should be stored in `timer_data/<name>.best`.
 The timer will show you desktop notifications for split status and has keyboard shortcuts for resetting and skipping forward and backwards.